JDNdeveloper/ProfileTool/README.md

 Constructor takes in path to bash profile.
 If none provided, defaults to `~/.bashrc`.

 #### readGroups( self ):
-Parses all capture groups and converts them to python lists using the regex defined at the top of the file.
+Parses all capture groups and converts them to python lists using the regex defined in capture_groups.py.

 A dictionary is returned that maps group names to a list of their captured items.
 The captured items are stored as a tuple of the matched regex expressions from the regex list for that capture group.

 #### writeGroups( self, groups ):
-Writes the groups back to the bash profile using the group format defined at the top of profile_tool.py.
+Writes the groups back to the bash profile using the group format defined in capture_groups.py.

 ## Examples: